scpedicini/swearjar/README.md

 *Note that unfortunately this program does not work on mobile devices of any kind due to recording limitations and security restrictions.*

+> ⚠️ This app doesn't work outside of strict Chrome due to the SpeechRecognition API being limited on most browsers - even Chromium forks such as Brave.
+It may be worth migrating to a clientside whisper fork.